Patternslib/Patterns/docs/api/logging.rst

 Logging
 =======

-Patterns uses `log4javascript <http://log4javascript.org/>`_ to provide logging facilities.
+Patterns includes a minimal logging framework  to provide logging facilities.
 To use this you will need to load the logging module and use its `getLogger` method to get a log utility.
 This is typically done as part of the pattern definition.
 The highlighted lines in the example below show the changes you will need to make.

 .. code-block:: javascript
    :linenos: